Peace Hybrid Tea Rose

 Description

-Rich sunset tones, sweet fragrance, and perfect form combine to make this the most beloved Rose of recent generations.
+Rich sunset tones, sweet fragrance, and perfect form combine to make this the most beloved rose of recent generations.

 Peace is one of the most well-known and beloved hybrid tea roses, and it was named Peace to commemorate the end of World War II.
 Bred by M. Meilland in France, this rose's development was interrupted by the war.
 It was sent to the United State for completion.
 The rose won AARS honors in 1946, the same day that the peace treaty was signed with Japan.